Greenhouse gas emissions by Australia: Domestic

 After contributing to the development of, then signing but not ratifying the Kyoto Protocol, action to address climate change was coordinated through the Australian Greenhouse Office.
 The Australian Greenhouse Office released the National Greenhouse Strategy in 1998.
 The report recognized climate change was of global significance and that Australia had an international obligation to address the problem.
 In 2000 the Senate Environment, Communications, Information Technology and the Arts References Committee conducted an inquiry that produced The Heat is On: Australia's Greenhouse Future.

 One of Australia's first national attempt to reduce emissions was the voluntary-based initiative called the Greenhouse Challenge Program which began in 1995.
 A collection of measures which focused on reducing the environmental impacts of the energy sector were released by Prime Minister John Howard on 20 November 1997 in a policy statement called Safeguarding Our Future: Australia's Response to Climate Change.
 One measure was the establishment of the Australian Greenhouse Office, which was set up as the world's first dedicated greenhouse office in April 1998.

 Domestically, the Clean Energy Act 2011 addresses GHG with an emissions cap, carbon price, and subsidies.
 Emissions by the electric sector are addressed by Renewable Energy targets at multiple scales, Australian Renewable Energy Agency (ARENA), Clean Energy Finance Corporation (CEFC), carbon capture and storage flagships, and feed-in tariffs on solar panels.
 Emissions by the industrial sector are addressed by the Energy Efficiency Opportunities (EEO) program.
 Emissions by the building sector are addressed by building codes, minimum energy performance standards, Commercial Building Disclosure program, state energy-saving obligations, and the National Energy Saving Initiative.
 Emissions by the transportation sector are addressed by reduced fuel tax credits and vehicle emissions performance standards.
 Emissions by the agricultural sector are addressed by the Carbon Farming Initiative and state land-clearing laws.
 Emissions by the land use sector are addressed by the Clean Energy Future Package, which consists of the Carbon Farming Futures program, Diversity Fund, Regional Natural Resources Management Planning for Climate Change Fund, Indigenous Carbon Farming Fund, Carbon Pollution Reduction Scheme (CPRS), and Carbon Farming Skills program.
 State energy saving schemes vary by state, with the Energy Saving Scheme (ESS) in North South Wales, Residential Energy Efficiency Scheme (REES) in South Australia, Energy Saver Incentive Scheme (ESI) in Victoria, and Energy Efficiency Improvement Scheme (EEIS) in Australian Capital Territory.

+Net Zero

+Labor and the Greens support net zero by 2050.

+On 2 November 2025, The National Party of Australia abandoned its support for net zero by 2050.

+On 13 November 2025, The Liberal Party of Australia abandoned its support for net zero by 2050.